 Check out these easy tips for perennial garden care.

-‘Goldsturm’ black-eyed Susan has been a staple for so long that just about everyone grows it.
-Take note, though, that it is a late starter, flowering at the end of summer.
-‘Early Bird Gold’ is a selection of ‘Goldsturm’ that is physically identical to it but “day-length neutral”: It starts blooming early and doesn’t know when to stop, so it can bloom from late May until Christmas in some climates.
+Black-eyed Susans (Rudbeckia hirta) are a popular native flower and been a stape for so long that just about everyone grows them.
+Sturdy stems bear cheerful golden daisy-like flowers with a black, conelike center.
+They occur singly atop 1 to 2-foot stems.
+Take note, though, that this is a late starter, flowering at the end of summer.
+‘Early Bird Gold’ is a selection of the more common ‘Goldsturm’ that is physically identical to it but “day-length neutral”: It starts blooming early and doesn’t know when to stop, so it can bloom from late May until Christmas in some climates.
 (Northern gardeners can figure on a late June through October season.)
-Sturdy stems bear beautiful golden daisies with a black, conelike center.
-Read our black-eyed Susan growing guide.
+Read our Growing Guide for Black-Eyed Susans.

-Lots of choices here, from big flowers to small, from dwarfs to giants, from early bloomers to fall bloomers—all trumpet-shape and borne over attractive, arching, grasslike foliage.
+Daylilies (Hemerocallis spp.) are the workhorse of the garden and very low-maintenace, thriving in full sun but also can tolerate partial shade.
+It’s not an original native but it’s been here a long, long time Lots of choices here, from big flowers to small, from dwarfs to giants, from early bloomers to fall bloomers—all trumpet-shape and borne over attractive, arching, grasslike foliage.
 Some varieties, such as the ever popular ‘Stella de Oro’ (yellow flowers), bloom all summer!
 Colors include yellow, orange, pink, purplish red, and “white” (well, more like cream), often with a contrasting eye.
 Each flower lasts but a day (thus the name, “daylilies”), but stems can produce dozens of flowers … and there can be dozens of stems!

+Aruncus, commonly known as goat’s beard, has an extensive native range in North America.
 This is a big, tough perennial with stems so sturdy that they have survived tornados unharmed.
 The giant leaves are fernlike, and the frothy white flowers are rather like astilbe blooms.
 It’s a bit slow to develop and thus may not reach its full size for 4 to 5 years, but goatsbeard can live for 100 years or more in the same spot.
 Expect blooms in early summer.

 More Easy Perennials to Grow